sicily496/report-of-recipes-and-ratings/README.md

 Before analyzing the data, the raw data needs to be processed first。

 Genernal Cleaning:
-Step 1: combine two Datasets to one table with more information: with 234429 rows × 16 columns <br />
+Step 1: combine two Datasets to one table with more information: with 234429 rows × 16 columns <br>
-Step 2: create a column for average cooking time of each recipes to provide potential information: with 234429 rows × 17 columns  <br />
+Step 2: create a column for average cooking time of each recipes to provide potential information: with 234429 rows × 17 columns  <br>
-Step 3: seperate nutrition column to be easier for : with 234429 rows × 23 columns  <br />
+Step 3: seperate nutrition column to be easier for accessing data in float values individually and for missingness dependency test: with 234429 rows × 23 columns  <br>
-Step 4: seperate submitted column to be easier for : with 234429 rows × 26 columns  <br />
+Step 4: seperate submitted column to be easier for accessing data in numberical (int) values individually and for missingness dependency test: with 234429 rows × 25 columns  <br>

 After general cleaning, we focused back on our question ('rate' and 'minutes' columns)